Free financial accounting 1 revision

 • A dividend be paid to preference shareholders.

-• A dividend os kshs 2 per share to the ordinary shareholders after transfer of kshs 5.4 million to the general reserve.
+• A dividend of KES 2 per share to the ordinary shareholders after the transfer of KES 5.4 million to the general reserve.

 Required